 Theoretically, we can align the distribution of the actual power caps across GPUs towards an expected distribution from the performance and power models.
-However, such precise alignment will enforce long latency to converge.
+However, such precise alignment may require long latency to converge.
 Therefore, we design Algorithm~\ref{alg:inc_power_cap} and Algorithm~\ref{alg:adj_power_cap} for fast convergence with decent accuracy.

 Algorithm~\ref{alg:inc_power_cap} calculates the delta to increase the power cap on each GPU.
 It takes in the lead value vector from Algorithm~\ref{alg:lead_value}, a user-defined max increase value of the power cap to avoid over tuning, and the largest lead value across iterations.
 The final power cap increase vector of a GPU is proportional to its relative lead values within the current sampled iteration (line~\ref{alg:cur_lead}) and across all past sampled iterations (line ~\ref{alg:past_lead}), which are meant to tune each GPU power separately and ensure the power cap increases are gradually lowered.